nestorsilk/ThreeNodes4Max.js/README.md

 #ThreeNodes.js
 <img src="http://github.com/nestorsilk/ThreeNodes4Max.js/raw/master/public/misc/ThreeNodes4Max.png" width="852" height="436" alt="screenshot version 0.1.0">

+ThreeNodes4Max is  collection of additional nodes to aligdn ThreeNodes functionalities with Max/MSP.
+It's also incorporating some code to support OpenSoundControl.

 This is an attempt to make something like "vvvv" in javascript, html and webgl.

 Live demo: http://idflood.github.com/ThreeNodes.js/